pedrosalasrojo/fairness_metrics/README.md

 Rscript 03_compute_all_metrics.R
 ```

-`01_load_data.R` is sourced automatically by scripts 02 and 03 — you only
+`01_load_data.R` is sourced automatically by scripts 02 and 03.
+You only
 need to run it directly if you want to inspect the data on its own.

 ### Using your own data instead of the mock example